Batfoxkid/FreakFortressBat/README.md

 ### Installiton and Setup:
 The download does not include boss configs or models.
 It is recommended that you install the offical Freak Fortress before replacing some parts with this edit.
 This edit also generates some new cvars so save a backup of cfg/FreakFortress2.cfg and delete it, this edit will generate a new one.
 After running, you can freely readd the cvars you had previously, some may not be their like RTD and Caber detentions.
 (See the Wiki)
 ### ALL NON-BOSS CONFIGS (eg. characters.cfg, doors.cfg, and maps.cfg) NEED TO GO IN data/freak_fortress_2/

 ### Edit Changes:
 Visit the Wiki tab (https://github.com/Batfoxkid/FreakFortressBat/wiki) to see a list of changes.

 ### Reporting Issues:
-Visit the Issues tab (https://github.com/Batfoxkid/FreakFortressBat/issues) to report any bugs or improvements you have.
+Visit the Issues tab (https://github.com/Batfoxkid/FreakFortressBat/issues) to report any bugs, enhancements, or questions you have.